 - Prick the dough with a fork to ensure it cooks evenly – it may get a bit crumbly when you do this, but it’s fine – just smooth the surface again and try one more time.

 - Place in the oven, bake for 20-30 minutes, and make sure you don’t forget about the shortbread – it must be just golden in color – not brown!

 - Cut the slices as soon as the shortbread comes out of the oven – otherwise when it cools it will tend to break, when it’s hot you get clean slices.

 - Serve with tea.

-After a couple of university degrees, a teaching career in Art Education and English at secondary and tertiary level, a few years in journalism, the modelling and fashion industry, and a family followed.
-Then, one day when marking about the 256th essay during exam time I decided – enough – I’ll do my own writing instead and have never looked back.
-Travel writing, recipe development as well as writing about homesteading matters, camping, health, children, medical matters, press releases and copywriting keep me busy.
+After a couple of university degrees, a teaching career in Art Education and English, a few years in journalism, the modelling and fashion industry, and a family followed.
+Then, one day when marking about the 256th essay during exam time, I decided – Enough!
+I’ll do my own writing instead, and have never looked back.
+Travel writing, recipe development as well as writing about homesteading, camping, and children keep me busy.
 Holidays and weekends have been spent in the great outdoors, hiking, fishing and diving all around the world.
 Learning tricks from other cultures on planting and gardening brought new ideas to food gardens and creating beautiful outdoor spaces.
 And everywhere I go my camera goes too – so many of the articles are illustrated with my own photos.